What I Am Working On Now …

 A Quarrel of Sparrows is a slightly saucy take on a pack werewolves nestled in the heights of the Appalachian mountains of 1956 West Virginia.

 My story is rooted in this creation story but diverges along a slightly different path.
 It also borrows heavily in quantum mechanics.
 Quantum Entanglements, string theory, multi-verse, Bubble Nucleation... it’s all good.
 And it’s all in there with a Native perception twist.
-The first book of the series, Beware Mohawks Bearing Gifts, due out early 2019 by NineStar Press.
+The first book of the series, Beware Mohawks Bearing Gifts, due out last quarter of 2019 by NineStar Press.

 Quotes & Excerpts